-Abdominal aortic aneurysm (AAA) screening is a way of detecting a dangerous swelling (aneurysm) of the aorta.
+Abdominal aortic aneurysm (AAA) screening is a way of detecting asymptomatic swelling (aneurysm) of the aorta.

-A abdominoplasty is cosmetic surgery to improve the shape of the tummy area (abdomen).
+An abdominoplasty is cosmetic surgery to improve the shape of the abdomen

 Blepharoplasty is the plastic surgery operation for correcting defects, deformities, and disfigurations of the eyelids.

 Latest information and referral forms for 2WW Breast

 (Gender reassignment, & reconstructive surgery after cancer or trauma is not included in this policy)

 Breast screening aims to find breast cancer at an early stage, often before there are any symptoms.
 To do this, an x-ray is taken of each breast (mammogram).
 Early detection may often mean simpler and more successful treatment

 Cataract surgery is a procedure used to treat cataracts, where changes in the lens of the eye cause cloudy, blurry, or misty vision.